 All new drivers in Sweden have a two-year probationary period

 You should always have your licence with you when driving.
+If you do not, you may be fined even if your licence is valid.
 If you are going to drive abroad, you must also bring Part 1 (the blue part) of both the car and any trailer's registration certificate.

 * A private car is a vehicle with a maximum of nine seats (one seat for the driver and eight for passengers) and a total weight of no more than 3,500 kg.